Rohan-s18/Web_Development/README.md

     - **Tic Tac Toe game:** just a simple program using react js, has simple classes and rendering.
     - **Static Course Selection Page:** slightly more advanced react project, which can be used by people for course selection.
     - **Dynamic Course Selection Page:** Built on the previous react project, but with db connection which would make it easier to check course selection.
+4) **Next.js Basics:** Making Full Stack web-applications using Next.js, this directory includes:
+    - **Cwru-Courses:** A dynamic web appllication that can be used to view different CWRU courses, this web application is connected to MongoDB schemas.

 Future projects will include:
     - Django